pascallaliberte/sharpen.page/index.md

 > "**People are cancelling our service**, and I'd like to stop the spigot if I could!
 I know what people are switching to, but I don't want to match the competitor, **I just want to know what makes us unique**."

 See your situation listed?
 [Shoot me an email {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } to tell me what you're up against.
+Would love to hear the specifics.
+Or [maybe there's an article I wrote](/articles) that can help out.
 {: .cta-interstitial }

 > "I'm been finally getting enough traffic to do some A/B testing, but **I'm out of my element when trying some A/B testing alterations**.
 I realize I have to research my recent buyer's to get better insights, **but that seems time-consuming to me**.
 I'd like to get someone who's good at research to propose some copywriting changes we can implement and test out."